DunakaChetan/justvibe-aws/README.md

    - Backend → `http://<EC2_PUBLIC_IP>:8080/health`

 ## 7. Automatic deploy with GitHub Actions
 1. Keep `AWS/.github/workflows/deploy.yml` in the repo.
+It now listens to both pushes on `main` and `repository_dispatch` events (`frontend-updated`, `backend-updated`).
-2. Every push to `main` packages the `AWS` folder, uploads it to EC2, and runs `deploy.sh`.
+2. Every push or dispatch packages the `AWS` folder, uploads it to EC2, and runs `deploy.sh`.
-3. To auto-trigger from frontend/backend repos, add workflows there that send a `repository_dispatch` event to this deploy repo after their builds pass.
+3. To trigger from the frontend and backend repos:
+   - Create a GitHub Personal Access Token (classic) with **repo** scope.
+   - In each app repo, add a secret named `DEPLOY_REPO_TOKEN` containing the PAT.
+   - Copy the corresponding template from `AWS/templates/frontend-notify.yml` or `AWS/templates/backend-notify.yml` into `.github/workflows/` of that repo.
+   - Replace `https://github.com/<your-org>/justvibe-aws-deploy` with your deploy repo path.
+   - On every push to `main`, the workflow will call the deploy repo’s `/dispatches` API, which in turn kicks off the EC2 deployment.

 ## 8. Updating the public IP later
 1. Edit `AWS/docker-compose.yml` (and any other tracked files) to use the new IP/domain.
 2. Commit & push so the workflow redeploys using the updated values.

 Follow these steps in order to get the deploy repository online, configure AWS, update IPs, manage SSH keys, and keep deployments fully automated.***